2016 - Michael Winkler: 'The Great Red Whale'

 2013 - Martin Thomas: '"Because it's your country": Bringing Back the Bones to West Arnhem Land'

 Martin Thomas was the winner of the seventh Calibre Prize, worth $5000.
-The judges – Morag Fraser and Peter Rose – chose his essay from a field of about 150 entries.
+The judges – Morag Fraser and Editor and CEO Peter Rose – chose his essay from a field of about 150 entries.